isabella232/advertising-cloud.en/help/dsp/campaign-management/reports/placement-diagnostics.md

 ---
 title: View the Placement Diagnostic Reports
-description: View the Placement Diagnostic Reports
+description: Learn how to diagnose issues with placement setup and pacing.
+feature: campaign management, placements, diagnostics
 exl-id: d64406b6-83b5-4ae7-984c-98610fc1ee40
 ---
 # View the Placement Diagnostic Reports

 <!-- Does this really belong in the Campaign Management > Reports section or in the Placements section? -->

-The following tools can help you diagnose issues with placement setup or pacing once a campaign is live:
+The following tools can help you diagnose issues with placement setup and pacing once a campaign is live:

 * **Change Log:** Shows changes to key placement settings, such as the name, status, and maximum bid.
 Each entry includes the date and username of the person who made the change.
 * **Ad Approvals:** Shows whether ads were approved or rejected by the inventory providers.
 You can optionally change the status of any ad (for example, pause a rejected ad) or open the ad settings.